DarioAlessioR/my-portfolio/README.md

 ![](https://img.shields.io/badge/Microverse-blueviolet)

-Project Name: Dario Alessio's Portafolio
+Project Name: Dario Alessio's Portfolio

-Description of project:
+Description the project:
 This is a page for mobile devices create to include professional information regarding technical and soft skills and abilities to inform potential employers.

 This is the first part of the whole project and so it includes only the homepage for mobile devices.